semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted-install.md

 ### Kubernetes {#kubernetes}

-Semaphore provides [Helm charts](https://github.com/renderedtext/helm-charts) to run agent in a Kubernete cluster.
+Semaphore provides [Helm charts](https://github.com/renderedtext/helm-charts) to run agents in a Kubernete cluster.

 To install the Semaphore custom controller, follow these steps: